unytics/bigfunctions/docs/framework.md

       # Service Account (default to compute engine service account of your project)
       service_account: XXXXXXXXX-compute@developer.gserviceaccount.com

-      # Deployment region for the service (default: same region as your dataset)
-      region: us-central1  # [See supported regions][cloud-run-regions]

       # Allocated memory per instance (valid: 128Mi to 32Gi, in 64Mi increments)
       memory: 512Mi